Harness AI for Faster, Smarter Searches

 A browser is an app for accessing websites, while a search engine is a website that helps you find information online.
 Chrome, Edge, Firefox, Opera, and Safari are browsers.
 Google, Bing, Yahoo, and DuckDuckGo are search engines.

-We often confuse the two because opening a browser usually takes us to its default search engine homepage.
+The confusing part?
+Opening a browser usually takes us to its default search engine.
 For example, Chrome opens to Google, and Edge opens to Bing.

 Pro Tip: Start a search in any browser by typing your query directly in the address bar.